yannvanhalewyn/nashville-numbers/notes/pointsSystem.md

 - Corporal McChart
 - Sergeant Sheeterific
 - Staff Sergeant No Fun, No Tation
-- Sergeant First Class Charter
+- Sergeant First Class Charter // Conflicts with president, rethink this one
 - Master Sergeant Coda
 - Officer Dudy always on duty
 - Second Lieutenant "watch out ladies, he's always scoring!"

 - Executive general note parser
 - Vice-President of the charting assembly
-- President Jimmy Charter
+- President Jimmy Charter // MY FAV!
-- King of SheetBuckets
+- King of SheetBuckets // Or what the website name will be